videlais/Unofficial-Ink-Cookbook/Introduction/index.md

 In different places, *emphasis may be used to stress its importance or connection to other concepts.*

 In rare cases, strong emphasis is used to **stress warnings or potential problems.**.

+### Code Styling

+Keywords in Ink appear through in-line code blocks.
+For example, `VAR` would appear like this.

+When discussing other scripting or programming languages, emphasis is used for properties and function names.
+Strong emphasis is used for the name of objects or other complex data structures.